-Note: this post was originally published in 2019 and updated in 2022 with new photos and improved instructions.
+Note: this post was originally published in 2019 and updated in 2022 and 2023 with new photos and improved instructions.

 I've been super busy lately, running around in a million different directions.
 So for me, that means grabbing whatever snack is on hand...chips, my daughters' goldfish crackers, etc. Not the healthiest options for sure!
 And I want to try and find a way for my daughters to branch out from goldfish crackers for snack time too.
-Enter these amazing apricot bliss balls!
+Enter these amazing apricot balls (aka apricot bliss balls)!

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 If you make a purchase through the link, it won’t cost you more but I may earn a small commission.
 I only recommend products that I personally use and love!